mcnabbian/100-days-of-code/log.md

 **Today's Progress**: Learned how to use aggregates (functions) in a SQL select query.
 Also learned how to filter out NULL values from my results.

 **Thoughts**: It's saturday and it's sunny and I'm hungry but you know what; my hour is complete.
-Working through this tutorial is dreadfully boring, bur necessary.
+Working through this tutorial is dreadfully boring, but necessary.

+### Day 4: March 8, 2020

+**Today's Progress**: Almosted completed intro to SQL tutorial.
+Learned all the basics for making select queries and started to learn how to make modifications (update, delete, insert rows) to the datatable.

+**Thoughts**: Another tough day to work up the motivation to sit down for at least an hour, only because I didn't get much sleep and had a pretty active day.
+BUT once you start, it's not so bad.
+Some days maybe all I do is watch informative youtube videos.